andreibtm/SkillSwap-The-Peer-to-Peer-Learning-Network/README.md

 - Check if firewall is blocking Expo
 - Restart the Metro bundler

-### Firebase Errors
+### Firebase/Connection Errors
-- Verify your `firebaseConfig.ts` has correct credentials
-- Check if Authentication and Firestore are enabled in Firebase Console
 - Ensure you're connected to the internet
+- Firebase backend is already configured and should work out of the box

 ### App Won't Load
 - Try clearing cache: `npx expo start --clear`